reportportal/client-dotnet/README.md

 ```

 ## Usage
-Example for starting launch in Report Portal:
+Example of using the library:

 ````C#
 //Create service object